Combinatorial chemistry

 Combinatorial chemistry comprises chemical synthetic methods that make it possible to prepare a large number (tens to thousands or even millions) of compounds in a single process.
 These compound libraries can be made as mixtures, sets of individual compounds or chemical structures generated by computer software.
 Combinatorial chemistry can be used for the synthesis of small molecules and for peptides.

 Strategies that allow identification of useful components of the libraries are also part of combinatorial chemistry.
-The methods used in combinatorial chemistry are applied outside chemistry, too.
+The methods used in combinatorial chemistry are applied of outside chemistry as well.

 Introduction

 The basic principle of combinatorial chemistry is to prepare libraries of a very large number of compounds and identify those which are useful as potential drugs or agrochemicals.
 This relies on high-throughput screening which is capable of assessing the output at sufficient scale.